 Preparing Your Paper: Every journal has a particular style for nomenclature, units, page size, fonts, affiliations, abstracts, captions, and everything you can think of.
 Do your best, but please know that we want you to concentrate on the Science -- the logic, flow, and meaning of your paper -- more than the details.
 Detailed info: Author Instructions.

 Note that Regular and Letter papers must have an Implications section per the Editor’s request.

 Note that CIFs have special requirements (if you don’t know what a crystallographic information file is -- then likely this doesn’t apply to you).
 CIF info

 Note that it truly helps the reviewers and editors to have each figure labeled somewhere below or above, for example here, Figures

 Note that using consistent abbreviations, nomenclature, mineral names and so on is important to convey sense easily to all readers.
 Whitney and Evans is a good key to mineral names.
 Reference Examples

 Submit your paper to our online submission site.
 Instructions and FAQs will be the first thing you see after you create an account and log in.
 There are 4 main Tabs, and a "next" button takes you step-by-step through the screens.
-There are help files noted by question marks (?) and other key information is in red lettering.

 New Submission Checklist (PDF)